 To show you how this works, we partnered with Reputology, a review monitoring company that helps brands protect their reputation.
 In a joint webinar, we went in-depth to show you how to build a strategy:

 We highly recommend you watch the full webinar.
-For now, here’s the plan in a nutshell.
+For now, we’re going to give you the plan in a nutshell.

 Step 1: Monitor your reputation